portworx/px-docs/portworx_flannel_userns.md

 * For Portworx

 The [Flannel SDN](https://coreos.com/flannel/docs/latest) is dependent on 'etcd'.
-And since Portworx will be running within a Flannel SDN context, it must therefore have its own instance of 'etcd'.
+Since Portworx will be running within a Flannel SDN context, it must therefore have its own instance of 'etcd'.
 For this guide, the Flannel 'etcd' will run in a host context and the Portworx 'etcd' will run in a container context.

 This guide further assumes the following: